 Regardless of the classification, if possible, buy several bottles of a specific wine and open one every few years.
 Note how it changes and evolves and identify the stage that is most enjoyable for you – it may not be the same for everyone.

-Regardless of the age-worthiness of a wine, some drinkers prefer the fruit-forward, powerful nature of red Bordeaux wines in their youth.
-And don’t forget, the point of aging a wine is to discover new and interesting flavors – just because a wine can age doesn’t always mean it has to.
+Regardless of the age-worthiness of wine, some drinkers prefer the fruit-forward, powerful nature of red Bordeaux wines in their youth.
+And don’t forget, the point of aging wine is to discover new and interesting flavors – just because wine can age doesn’t always mean it has to.

 For a complete guide to aging cheap wine and if you should even bother, please check out this helpful article.
 Is there really a difference between cheap and expensive wines?
 This article explains.

 How to Store Bordeaux for Aging

 All wines intended for long-term cellaring should be kept in a cool, dark, slightly damp place away from change in light and vibration (think of the temperature and conditions of underground wine caves in Bordeaux and throughout Europe and this makes a lot of sense).
 55 degrees F is ideal.

 Bottles should be kept on their sides so that the wine inside maintains contact with the cork – this prevents the cork from drying out and allowing too much oxygen into the bottle.
-There are several options available to today’s collector, depending on their resources, space, and value of their collection.
+There are several options available to today’s collectors, depending on the resources, space, and value of their collection.